amiralansary/rl-medical/examples/LandmarkDetection/DQN/README.md

 ---
 ## Results
-Here are few examples for the learned agent for landmark detection on unseen data:
+Here are few examples of the learned agent for landmark detection on unseen data:

 * Detecting the apex point in short-axis cardiac MRI [(HQ video)](videos/cardiac_apex.mp4)
 <p align="center">